SumoLogic/sumologic-documentation/docs/integrations/google/compute-engine.md

 By default, GCP logs are stored within Cloud Logging, but you can configure Log Router to exclude them as detailed [here](https://cloud.google.com/logging/docs/exclusions#overview) without affecting the export to Sumo Logic as outlined above.
 :::

-## Installing the Google Compute Engine App
+## Installing the Google Compute Engine app

 Now that you have set up collection for Google Compute Engine, install the Sumo Logic App to use the pre-configured searches and dashboards that provide visibility into your environment for real-time analysis of overall usage.

 {@import ../../reuse/apps/app-install.md}

-## Viewing Google Compute Engine Dashboards
+## Viewing Google Compute Engine dashboards

-### Google Cloud Compute Engine - Audit Logs
+### Audit Logs
-This dashboard works with Compute Engine audit logs.
-These audit log include admin activity operation and data access audit logs.
-[Here](https://cloud.google.com/sql/docs/audit-logging#audited_operations) is the list operation tracked using audit log for Compute Engine.
-The dashboard include panels for event location, operation distribution, severity distribution, top users, recent error activities, start/stop events, instance insert/deletion events.
+The **Google Cloud Compute Engine - Audit Logs** dashboard works with Compute Engine audit logs.
+These audit logs include admin activity operation and data access audit logs.
+[Here](https://cloud.google.com/sql/docs/audit-logging#audited_operations) is the list of operations tracked using the audit log for Compute Engine.
+The dashboard includes panels for event location, operation distribution, severity distribution, top users, recent error activities, start/stop events, and instance insert/deletion events.

 <img src={useBaseUrl('img/integrations/google/google-compute-engine-overview.png')} alt="Google Compute Engine dashboards" />

-### Google Cloud Compute Engine - CPU
+### CPU
-See the CPU related metric for compute instances like CPU utilization - with comparison to 1 day and 1 week time shift, along with CPU usage time, CPU schedule wait time.
+The **Google Cloud Compute Engine - CPU** dashboard provides the CPU-related metric for compute instances like CPU utilization - with comparison to one-day and one-week time shifts, along with CPU usage time, and CPU scheduling wait time.

 <img src={useBaseUrl('img/integrations/google/google-compute-engine-activity.png')} alt="Google Compute Engine dashboards" />

-### Google Cloud Compute Engine - Disk
+### Disk
-This dashboard can be used for monitoring metric related to different disk attached to respective compute instances.
-Filter for both disk and instance are available in this dashbaord.
-You can monitor - read/write operation count, read/write byte count along with trends for it, average disk IO latency and IO queue depth.
+The **Google Cloud Compute Engine - Disk** dashboard is used to monitor metrics related to different disks attached to respective compute instances.
+Filters for both disk and instance are available in this dashboard.
+This dashboard helps to monitor the read/write operation count, read/write byte count along with trends for it, average disk IO latency, and IO queue depth.

 <img src={useBaseUrl('img/integrations/google/google-compute-engine-severity.png')} alt="Google Compute Engine dashboards" />

-### Google Cloud Compute Engine - Guest Performance
+### Guest Performance
-This dashboards works on Guest metrics.
-For getting guest metrics for GCE instance you must enable the [Container-Optimized OS Health Monitoring](https://cloud.google.com/container-optimized-os/docs/how-to/monitoring) feature; for more information, see [Container-Optimized OS](https://cloud.google.com/container-optimized-os/docs).
-You can monitor - disk queue length, CPU usage time, memory bytes used, CPU load - 1m/5m/15m, Bytes for file system, Memory bytes, operation count (read/write) along with CPU details like - runnable task count and visible vCPU.
+The **Google Cloud Compute Engine - Guest Performance** dashboard works on Guest metrics.
+For collecting guest metrics for GCE instance, you must enable the [Container-Optimized OS Health Monitoring](https://cloud.google.com/container-optimized-os/docs/how-to/monitoring) feature; for more information, see [Container-Optimized OS](https://cloud.google.com/container-optimized-os/docs).
+You can monitor - disk queue length, CPU usage time, memory bytes used, CPU load - 1m/5m/15m, Bytes for the file system, Memory bytes, operation count (read/write) along with CPU details like - runnable task count and visible vCPU.

 <img src={useBaseUrl('img/integrations/google/google-compute-engine-users.png')} alt="Google Compute Engine dashboards" />

-### Google Cloud Compute Engine - Network
+### Network
-With this dashboard you can monitor network related metrics like - send bytes, received bytes, sent packets, received packets and there respective trends.
-Along with this you can also monitor firewall bytes dropped trend  and packets dropped by firewall.
+The **Google Cloud Compute Engine - Network** dashboard helps you monitor the network-related metrics like send bytes, received bytes, sent packets, and received packets with respective trends.
+Along with this, you can also monitor firewall bytes dropped trend and packets dropped by the firewall.

 <img src={useBaseUrl('img/integrations/google/google-compute-engine-users.png')} alt="Google Compute Engine dashboards" />

-### Google Cloud Compute Engine - Performance Overview
+### Performance Overview
-This dashbaord can be used to monitor the general performance of running compute instances in you Google Cloud.
-This dashboard can be used to monitor - average CPU utilization, number of active instance, send/received bytes, send/received packets, CPU utilization by instance, bytes dropped by firewall by instance, CPU details, disk read/write operation.
+The **Google Cloud Compute Engine - Performance Overview** dashboard provides information about the general performance of running compute instances in your Google Cloud.
+This dashboard provides insights into the average CPU utilization, number of active instances, sent/received bytes, sent/received packets, CPU utilization by instance, bytes dropped by firewall by instance, CPU details, and disk read/write operation.

 <img src={useBaseUrl('img/integrations/google/google-compute-engine-users.png')} alt="Google Compute Engine dashboards" />

-### Google Cloud Compute Engine - Platform Logs
+### Platform Logs
-This dashbord is based on Compute Engine Platform logs.
-With this dashboard you can track the recent error messsages, recent warning message along with top error/warning messages.
-You can also monitor platform log severity distribution along with severty trend.
+The **Google Cloud Compute Engine - Platform Logs** dashboard is based on Compute Engine Platform logs.
+With this dashboard, you can track the recent error messages and recent warning messages, along with top error/warning messages.
+You can also monitor platform log severity distribution along with severity trends.

 <img src={useBaseUrl('img/integrations/google/google-compute-engine-users.png')} alt="Google Compute Engine dashboards" />

-### Google Cloud Compute Engine - Quota Overview
+### Quota Overview
-This dashboard is based on significant quota related metric for Compute engine.
-This includes - VPC related quota like - instance usage, IP aliases, subnet range, static route per vpc as well as aggregated.
-Other quotas like - regional concurrent operation, global concurrent operation and inter region egress bandwidth can also be monitored.
+The **Google Cloud Compute Engine - Quota Overview** dashboard is based on significant quota-related metrics for the Compute engine.
+This dashboard provides insights into VPC-related quotas like instance usage, IP aliases, subnet range, and static route per VPC as well as aggregated.
+You can also monitor other quotas like regional concurrent operation, global concurrent operation, and inter-region egress bandwidth.

 <img src={useBaseUrl('img/integrations/google/google-compute-engine-users.png')} alt="Google Compute Engine dashboards" />